Early Childhood services and immunisation requirements parents and carers FAQs

 These exemptions may be subject to;

-A valid reason/evidence as to why a child is unable to meet all immunisation requirements, or as to why a service is unable to meet the legislative requirements, will need to be demonstrated when applying for an exemption.
+A valid reason with supporting information such as a letter from a health professional as to why a child is unable to meet all immunisation requirements, will be required when applying for an exemption.

-Applications will not be processed if a valid reason/evidence is not supplied.
+Applications will not be processed if a valid reason or supporting information is not supplied.
 A response email will be provided notifying that the application will not be processed.